 On the first day we had to cross a river in order to reach our first campsite at Jwara.
-On the last day we had to cross the Chenab to start our trek down to Chatru – our last campsite.
-Just to give an idea of the coldness, this stream is fed by the melting glaciers high up in the Himalayas and flows through this valley.
+On the last day we crossed the Chenab to start our trek down to Chatru – our last campsite.
+Just to give an idea of the coldness, this stream is fed by the melting glaciers high up in the Himalayas and flows through the valley.
 Our feet went completely numb for good 15 minutes.
-In fact, it took a lot of hitting on dry stone to warm them up and before we felt our feet again!
+In fact, it took a lot of hitting on dry stone to warm them up, before we felt our feet again!

 It was serene!
 It was so quiet near the lake that you could actually hear breeze whispering in your ears.
-It was sunny yet the breeze was cold.
+It was sunny, yet the breeze was cold.
 Here, the Sun was not just playing with Mountains but with water too.
 Under the blazing Sun, the lake kept changing its color in different shades of blue and green.
-Seeing the lake amidst the desert and the mountains made me realise just how balancing Mother Nature is.
+Seeing the lake amidst the desert and the mountains made me realize just how balancing Mother Nature is.
 She knows what her children would need.
 But the greed of human nature is such that it just wants to have more than its need.
-This nature makes us save things for the rainy days forgetting that Nature would help what is needed even in those rainy days.

 Coming back to the Chandra Tal.
-This was our last stop before we leave for Manali the next day and back to the comfort of bed and hot water bath and easy food.
-Chandra Tal is one of those places where you have to go once to feel yourself.
+This was our last stop before we left for Manali the next day, back to the concrete jungle with the hot water bath and easy food.
+Chandra Tal is one of those places which brings you closer to yourself.
 The moment of silence is sometimes is all you need to be at peace not just with yourself but with your surrounding too.
 I almost wished it was permissible to camp by the lake.
 On second thoughts, I felt it shouldn’t be, else it would lose its rustic charm and silence, becoming a regular tourist-y place.

-It was not easy to leave but we had to leave to reach our campsite before night fall.
+It was not easy to leave but we had to leave to reach our campsite before nightfall.
 The ride from Chatru to Chandra Tal was one helluva ride.
 And oh! don’t forget to make a stop at ‘Chacha Chachi Dhaba’.
-Although I had Maggi there, Rajma Chawal is highly recommended.
+Although I had Maggi their Rajma Chawal is highly recommended.

 That evening it felt strange.
 We were still camping but there were cars parked outside.
 The setup personifying the confusion that was going on my mind, and I think in many of my fellow trekkers too.
 We were back in the civilization, but our hearts were still with the mountains.
 However, the confusion was set aside when we celebrated the birthdays with a cake made by the cooks who had accompanied us and made sure we had good food throughout the trek to keep our energy up.
 The cake was delicious and it was ingenious of them to bake it at the altitude of around 10,000 ft